 The advantage of this method is you end up saving the most money.
 You might not get the immediate satisfaction of closing an account quickly, but it's the best way to keep your debt from growing at a rapid pace.

 A disadvantage of this approach is that you may not close accounts as quickly as if you used the snowball method.
 Therefore, it might take longer to get positive reinforcement by successfully paying off an entire card.

 Transfer Balances to Cards with Lower Interest Rates

 Transferring balances between credit cards can be a useful tool to keep interest rates down while you pay off your debt.
 You can move your debt from the account with the highest interest rate to a card with a much lower rate.
-Using the avalanche method and strategically moving your debt from credit cards with the highest interest rates to a lower interest rate card, can help you achieve two things: focus your payments on the next highest interest rate card; and save money you would have otherwise spent on interest.
+Using the avalanche method and strategically moving your debt from credit cards with the highest interest rates to a lower interest rate card, can help you achieve two things: focus your payments on the next highest interest rate card, and save money you would have otherwise spent on interest.

 Compare credit card rates to find cards with low balance transfer fees, which can save you money if you use this strategy.
-The MBNA True Line Mastercard is one such example, with a low interest rate and no-fee.
+The MBNA True Line Mastercard is one such example, with a low-interest rate and no-fee.
 Some low balance transfer cards may even have introductory periods with 0% interest rates for a limited period, which can give you the flexibility you need to pay down your debt with as little stress as possible.

 Alternative ways to manage debt

 Debt consolidation with a personal loan is another way to manage your credit card debt.
 A personal loan can have a lower annual percentage rate (APR) than your current credit cards.
 Bankruptcy, debt settlement, or using savings are all other options to reduce credit card debt.
-The first step is get educated on your options and start with a plan.
+The first step is to get educated on your options and start with a plan.